JiahuaWU/ada2019/README.md

 17.11

-- Change Topic to "Everyone can be a cook"
 - Download the required data
 - Search for additional information on quantities of each ingredient usage corresponding to the recipes, scrape data to augment dataset.